ednxzu/image-factory/README.md

 # 🏭 image-factory

-This repository houses the code for ednz-cloud openstack infrastructure, deployed with kolla-ansible.
+The repository houses the code for building standard docker and openstack images to be used on the ednz-cloud platform.

 ## ⚙ requirements